DHTMLX/docs-diagram/docs/api/diagram/emptyareaclick_event.md

 # emptyAreaClick

 @short:
-	fires on clicking an empty space in the editor (not a shape or a connector)
+	fires on clicking an empty space in the current diagram area

 @params:
 - e			Event		a native event object